gitpeut/SnowRadio/README.md

 </li>
 <li>Pins<br />
     In file 0pins.h an example configuration of the pins can be found.
 Pins for the display and the touch sensor should be defined in the tft_eSPI setup file for your display.
-The  option to use input selection ( switch to bluetooth/line-in ) has been realized with an I2C port extender, the MCP23017.
-The code to initialize and use the MCP23017 has not been included.
 </li>
 </ul>